krgn/developing-fsharp-on-nixos/slides/src/03_project.md

 *****

-#### Documentation and Help Targets

-They do not build at this point, for the same reasons.

-TODO: improve this slide
+#### Documentation?

+Both documentation and help targets don't build at this point as F# script files reference _DLLs_ directly by path.

 *****